jcbendernh/PowerAppsCosmosDB/README.md

     <ol>
         <li>Name = CosmosQuery</li>/
         <li>Type = String</li>
-        <li>Value = Initializevariable_Value.<br>NOTE: This is selected by clicking on the Value field box and under Dynamic content select <b>See more<b> next to the Power Apps heading.
+        <li>Value = Initializevariable_Value.<br>NOTE: This is selected by clicking on the Value field box and under Dynamic content select <b>See more</b> next to the Power Apps heading.
 Double click <b>Ask in PowerApps</b> control and it should populate the Value field.
 When finished it should look like below</li>
     </ol>

 ![Alt text](/imgs/Initializevariable_Value.gif?raw=true)